- Location: Deal, Kent

-To turn this building, which had been used in various guises, into a modern well-appointed family home fit for 21st century living, yet retaining its history and character.
+P A Hollingworth & Co Ltd were contracted to turn this building, which had been used in various guises, into a modern well-appointed family home fit for 21st-century living, yet retaining its history and character.

-To achieve this the property is to be extensively re configured, removal of many internal walls, replacement of many floors, removal of a rear annex and re construction over 2 levels to the rear of the property including a new balcony servicing the rear bedroom.
+To achieve this the property is to be extensively reconfigured, removal of many internal walls, replacement of many floors, removal of a rear annexe and reconstruction over 2 levels to the rear of the property including a new balcony servicing the rear bedroom.
 The roof is to be stripped, altered and repaired to create the needed rooms on the 2nd floor and the original Kent peg tiles replaced to retain the character of the building.
-Damp treatments, replacement windows and doors to name but a few of the other tasks to be carried out along with the internal fit-out of the kitchen and full electrical, heating and domestic water installation.
+Damp treatments, replacement windows and doors to name but a few of the other tasks to be carried out along with the internal fit-out of the kitchen and full electrical, heating and residential water installation.

 The project is expected to be completed by late August 2017 and whilst the exterior of the building will be fully restored, visually little should change.
 Whilst internally, the property will become a modern home with all the comforts expected today, whilst the history and character are to remain.

-The project is on-going having commenced in mid-November 2016 and to date we have completed the site set-up and scaffold.
+The project is on-going having commenced in mid-November 2016 and to date, we have completed the site set-up and scaffold.
 The soft strip out of the property, exposing the structure for inspection and repair.
-Carried out all the demolition of the annex and internal walls and installation of steel supports as required.
+Carried out all the demolition of the annexe and internal walls and installation of steel supports as required.

 The ongoing refurbishment of the historical 102 Middle Street has made steady progress over the last 5 months.